DVS-Lab/night-owls/README.md

 NOSC is a multiband, multi-echo, intensively sampled fMRI study of the reward response.

-NOSC is described in detail in Mattoni et al., 2025 (cite).
+NOSC is described in detail in Mattoni et al., 2025 (preprint to be posted).

 [Study design summary](stimuli/StudyDesign.png)